They’re called Roma, their culture is ancient and intriguing… and the word “gypsy” is a slur.

 In the third case, at least, the locals were sometimes right.

-Clearly, something had to be done about these people.
+Clearly, something had to be done about the Roma.

-Most of Eastern Europe responded by just straight-out enslaving all the Roma they could catch.
+Most of Eastern Europe responded by just straight-out enslaving all the Romani people they could catch.

 The Mongols, who were trying to conquer Europe at the time, also enslaved the Roma they came across; as did the Ottomans after them.

-Some areas didn’t emancipate their Romani slaves until the 1850s — just before the American Civil War.
+Some areas didn’t emancipate their Romani slaves until the 1850s —around the time of the American Civil War.

 Western European kingdoms, on the other hand, were — relatively speaking — slightly less systematically brutal toward the Roma.